Lucass2021/Eagle-Care/README.md

 ## :heavy_check_mark: To do list

-- More Products at the same page
-- Zoom out default to 67%
-- Activate Purchase button
-- Add Cart
-- Add Header
+- Save input data
+- Add new option supplied by Medical Appointment and Drugs Control
-- Add Product enhanced Description
+- Add Social Features

 ---